Gouster4/silent-debugging/README.md

 ## What it actually does?
 It does enable USB and Wireless Debugging, but most apps wouldnt detect it being enabled.

+## Security disclaimer
+Since this module is enabled, Developer Settings, USB and Wireless debugging are active.
+This can create potential security risk.
+USB debugging usually requires to accepting each connected PC manually, and Wireless debugging does also usually need pairing with PC.
+But not all devies does have  those security features, specially  outdated ones can possible miss those features.
+Also with some potential vournealibility in ADB imolementation that can potentially bypass those verifications it can be still security risk.
+I currently dont know about any such a vourneability, but im not sure that its impossible.